shoaib-nazeer/Demo-Project/README.md

 # Demo-Project
-This is my first in Git Repo.
+This is my first in Git Repository.